pumpastudio/futsal-manager-assets/README.md

 # futsal-manager-assets
-Assets for Futsal Manager game available on iOS and Android.
+Assets for vFutsal Manager game available on iOS and Android.